Vector notation: Scalar multiplication

 Scalar multiplication is represented in the same manners as algebraic multiplication.
 A scalar beside a vector (either or both of which may be in parentheses) implies scalar multiplication.
 The two common operators, a dot and a rotated cross, are also acceptable (although the rotated cross is almost never used), but they risk confusion with dot products and cross products, which operate on two vectors.
 The product of a scalar k with a vector v can be represented in any of the following fashions:

 Vector subtraction and scalar division

 Using the algebraic properties of subtraction and division, along with scalar multiplication, it is also possible to “subtract” two vectors and “divide” a vector by a scalar.

 Vector subtraction is performed by adding the scalar multiple of −1 with the second vector operand to the first vector operand.
 This can be represented by the use of the minus sign as an operator.
 The difference between two vectors u and v can be represented in either of the following fashions:

-Scalar division is performed by multiplying the vector operand with the numeric inverse of the scalar operand.
+Scalar division is performed by multiplying the vector operand with the multiplicative inverse of the scalar operand.
 This can be represented by the use of the fraction bar or division signs as operators.
 The quotient of a vector v and a scalar c can be represented in any of the following forms: